 Red Hat also uses Red Hat products internally to achieve faster innovation, and a more agile and responsive operating environment.

 With Red Hat, you get access to the benefits of open source for the enterprise—like community-driven upstream innovation—delivered with enterprise-level support to help your organization safely use open source technology.

 To ensure that your Red Hat Enterprise Linux environment is operating optimally, your subscription includes access to Red Hat Insights.
 Insights is a Software-as-a-Service (SaaS) offering that analyzes your environment, including the underlying server as well as applications such as SAP and Microsoft SQL Server (MSSQL), and helps IT teams proactively identify and remediate security threats, performance bottlenecks, and misconfigurations that could affect security, compliance, availability, and stability.
-Your subscription supports subscription Add-Ons such as Red Hat Smart Management and Red Hat Ansible® Automation Platform.
+Your subscription supports subscription Add-Ons such as Red Hat Satellite and Red Hat Ansible® Automation Platform.

 Today’s complex infrastructure environments built from combinations of physical, virtual, and cloud deployments require a purchasing model that provides choice and flexibility.
 The Red Hat Enterprise Linux Server subscription model lets you choose the basis on which you purchase, stack subscriptions to streamline purchasing, and move subscriptions from physical to virtual to cloud and back to adapt to changing requirements.